orchitech/wrenam-test/README.md

 $ ./run.sh
 ```

+Note that the whole test suite finishes successfully (without an error), the platform containers will be shutdown.
+In case of a failed test, the platform won't be shutdown to allow for easier debugging.

 Tests are based on docker image of Wren:AM named `wrenam`.
 This image name can be overriden
 with `WRENAM_IMAGE` environment variable: